zaouldyeck/subdomain_guesser/README.md

 CLI tool that accepts a number of arguments:

-filepath to a wordlist of subdomains the domain in question amount of concurrent worker threads to use and the DNS server to query
+filepath to a wordlist of subdomains, the domain in question, amount of concurrent worker threads to use, and the DNS server to query